 II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

-The program director must have at least three years of II.A.3.a).(1) post-fellowship experience in resident or fellow education.

-II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Dermatology or American Board of Pathology or by the American Osteopathic Board of Dermatology or American Osteopathic Board of Pathology, or subspecialty qualifications that are acceptable to the Review Committee.
-(Core)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)

-II.A.4.a) The program director must:

-be a role model of professionalism; (Core) II.A.4.a).(1)
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Surgery or by the American Osteopathic Board of Surgery, or subspecialty qualifications that are acceptable to the Review Committee; ^(Core) II.A.3.c) must include unrestricted credentials and licensure to practice medicine at the primary clinical site; and, ^(Core) II.A.3.d) must include responsibility to direct or co-direct one or more of the critical care units in which the clinical aspects of the educational program take place, and personally supervise and teach surgery and surgical critical care fellows in that unit. ^(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core)